-Faculty recipients of these grants will be awarded:
+Faculty recipients of these grants will receive:

 Attend an information session:

-See the Past Projects tab above for a list of previously supported projects.
+See a list of previously funded projects.

 For questions about any aspect of the program, please email Judith Thomas at jthomas@virginia.edu.